 Photographs and Pictures: 19th and early 20th century

-Both the Daguerreotype and Calotype had been superseded by the Wet Collodion Process by Frederick Scott Archer in 1851, which used a glass plate, and could be developed to produce a one-off picture known as an Ambrotype, or alternatively be used to print out on albumen paper.
+Both the Daguerreotype and Calotype had been replaced by the Wet Collodion Process by Frederick Scott Archer in 1851, which used a glass plate, and could be developed to produce a one-off picture known as an Ambrotype.
+It could also be used to print out on albumen paper.
 The process became very popular with professional photographers, in spite of the cumbersome equipment and complicated exposure/ developing/fixing process required.

 Photographic Studios proliferated, and gave rise in the 1850s and 60s to the Carte de Visite, a popular method of personal introduction, Cabinet Prints, and also to Tintypes which used small iron plates.
 Tintypes were popular with itinerant photographers for producing cheap portraiture.
 The process could be used equally well outdoors, the photographs of The Crimea and American Civil Wars being produced in this way.

 The popularity of the Wet Collodion Process retarded the introduction of the Dry Plate.
 In 1871 Dr Richard Leech Maddox published a method for producing gelatine dry plates and by 1873 they were being mass-produced.
 It was soon discovered that heating the light sensitive coating at 90 degrees Fahrenheit for about two days, brought the exposure time down to 1/25 second.
 Combined with faster shutter speeds, this enabled instantaneous pictures of moving objects to be taken by the mid 1880s.